 Reported COVID-19 cases

-As of Sunday 22 November, we report that 9 members of our University community are currently self-isolating because they have tested positive for COVID-19.
+As of Monday 3 May, we report that 3 members of our University community are currently self-isolating because they have tested positive for COVID-19.
 We have advised close contacts to self-isolate in accordance with government guidance.

 We have around 7,500 students and over 900 members of staff at York St John University.

 To monitor cases effectively, we ask students who are self-isolating to use the absence and self-isolation form hosted on the website which has been adapted to capture COVID-19 data.

 Staff are asked to report their own information (whether symptomatic, or self-isolating with no symptoms) using the COVID-19 Reporting Form on our staff intranet.

 Information and support for current undergraduate and postgraduate students at York St John.